COOLasHEL/Trading-Deep-Learning-AI/README.md

 - Multi Time-Frama Trading Strategy

-SECTION 2
+SECTION 3

 - Giving the program the ability of deep learning and adjusting/optimizing Settings

 - Giving the program the ability of deep learning and adjusting/optimizing Settings according to the Stock/Crypto

-SECTION 3
+SECTION 4

 - Developping a simple Sniping Bot

-SECTION 4
+SECTION 5

 - Adding Webscraping Abilities to the program aswell as money management/optimized money placements